 Concentration of Credit Risk: The District does not have a policy to limit investments in any one issuer to no more than 5% of the total portfolio.
 However, the District is required to disclose investments that represent a concentration of 5% or more of investments in any one issuer other than U.S. Treasury obligations and pooled investments.
-The District has investments in International Bank for Reconstruction and Development of \$63,900,000 and FHLB of \$113,500,000 as of June 30,2021, which exceed 5% of total investments.
+On June 30, 2021, the District did not have investments in any one issuer other than U.S. Treasury obligations that exceeded 5% of the District's total investment portfolio.
+The District has investments in International Bank for Reconstruction of \$63,900,000 and FHLB of \$113,500,000 as of June 30,2021